Designations Congruent with Things: A Correspondence In Two Parts

 Why didn’t you tell me?

-I could stop them, in the future.
+I could stop them in the future.
 I know I could.
 I’m an icon now.
-I can do whatever I want.
+I can do what I want.
 That’s what people keep telling me.
 I think it might be true.
 There’s one way to find out.

 Love,